Crab Rave: In other media

+On April 1, 2019, Noisestorm announced development of Crab Champions, a roguelike shooter based on "Crab Rave".
+In 2023, the game became available in early access on Steam.

 "Crab Rave" was referenced in the first-person shooter Battlefield V in the multiplayer map Wake Island, based on its real-life counterpart.
 A tribute easter egg dedicated to fans of the Battlefield franchise featured a remix of the Battlefield theme in the style of "Crab Rave".
-To unlock the easter egg, players must find several crabs across the island, scurrying off if the player approaches.
-If the player approaches enough crabs, the player can access a pair of headphones found on the map that allows them to hear a message in morse code from a radio station.
-Decoding the message reveals to several coordinates around Wake Island and going to these would be the location of vinyl records, which each play the themes of previous Battlefield games.
-If enough vinyl records are collected, a rave consisting of dancing crabs will dance to a remix of the Battlefield theme.
+To unlock the easter egg, players must find several crabs across the island which scurry off if the player approaches.
+If the player approaches enough crabs, they can access a pair of headphones which play a message in morse code from a radio station.
+Decoding the message reveals a set of coordinates around Wake Island where vinyl records can be found.
+The records play the themes from previous Battlefield games.
+If the player collects enough of the records, an in-game crab rave will take place, set to a remix of the Battlefield theme.

-Continuing the tradition of events occurring on April Fools' Day, 2019 saw virtual reality rhythm game Beat Saber add the song as playable DLC for free.
+Continuing the tradition of April Fools' Day events, virtual reality rhythm game Beat Saber added the song as free playable DLC in 2019.
 The map was noted for its difficulty, and later in 2019, a new map of the song was added to the game, this time in 360 Degrees.

 In July 2019, a leak for the free-to-play game Fortnite Battle Royale revealed a dance emote titled "Crabby" was being added to the game.
 It was noted by a Dot Esports editor that it was likely inspired by "Crab Rave" and was added to the game because of the song's increasingly popular music video.

 In April 2021, Titan Forge Games announced a collaboration with Monstercat to add content to Smite based on multiple Monstercat artists, including Noisestorm.
 The character Khepri, the Ancient Egyptian scarab god, was given a "Crab Rave"-inspired skin.

-Following the death of Elizabeth II in September 2022, Crab Rave was shared across Twitter, Tumblr, and Reddit.
+During the 2023 Desert Bus for Hope fundraiser livestream, the song became a running gag among the organizers.
+Whenever someone mentioned a crab on camera, the song would play briefly as the entertainers danced by swaying and making pinching motions with their hands.

+In January 2024, Teamfight Tactics added a gameplay variant named after Crab Rave featuring the game's crab-like characters dancing, replacing the usual non-player enemies players faced.
+The variant quickly gained notoriety among the playerbase for how common it was for players to lose to the crabs in later rounds where defeating the enemies was usually trivial.
+In March, the track was licensed and added to the game as the background music for the variant.

+On September 18, 2025, Rift of the NecroDancer released a DLC pack featuring music from the record label Monstercat.
+One of the songs released was "Crab Rave".